bronson/gird/README.md

 ## TODO

-* Add filename tests for files and directories starting with hyphens
 * Test and document that shasum -c works on girdfiles
 * Add --version and --help
 * Put the summarize script in contrib
-* Add filename tests for files and directories with double quotes in the name

 Wishlist: